srikumarks/cspjs/README.md

     // Puts the given value on to the channel and waits until it is
     // processed by some reader.
 You can omit `await`, in which case
     // this task won't wait for the put value to be processed.

+    ch := readJSON(handle);
+    in := someAsyncOp(x, y);
+    // This is a "data flow variable bind", which sends the result of the
+    // readJSON operation to the channel.
+Once the operation completes,
+    // the channel will perpetually yield the result value no matter how
+    // many times you `.take()` values from it.
+    //
+    // The above binding statement is non-blocking and will result in the
+    // async tasks being "spawned".

     await ch in;
     // Prior to this "await", `ch` and `in` are channels.
 After this